 If the big hitters often quickly understand the smash, they still stay embarrassed when forced to let the ball pass.
 Lob tactics therefore often prove to be a very good solution against those tennis players who enjoy quality volley play but may be much less comfortable with changes of pace.

-The lob at padel, this sensitive blow
+The lob in padel, this sensitive shot

 As it was said before, the lob is a very simple blow to achieve since it is only a question of raising the ball to a certain height, easy not?
 When you take a closer look and become an expert at it, we quickly understand that it is much more than making a high ball.